-The Sentence Skills test consists of 20 questions that assess how well you understand logic and structure of sentences and the relationships between sentences and ideas.
+The Writing test consists of 25 questions that assess how well you understand logic and structure of sentences and relationships between sentences and ideas.
 The test presents you with sentences to correct due to grammar, structure, or logic issues.

-ACCUPLACER “Inside the Test" explains the components of the test.
-Skip down to the description for Sentence Skills.
+ACCUPLACER® “Inside the Test" explains the components of the test.
+Skip down to the description for Writing.

-- Another resource on the “Student Practice" page is a link to the “Classic ACCUPLACER Sample Questions for Students," which you can download, print, and use to study.
-Sentence Skills prompts are offered from pages 1-3, and the answer key is on page 19.
+- Another resource is a link to the “Next-Generation Writing Sample Questions," which you can download, print, and use to study.
 Complete the practice test and review the answers.
 Take the guide with your answers to the Academic Achievement Center to review with an instructor.

-Sentence Skills resources and a learn-as-you-go practice test that can be used in the same fashion.
+Writing resources and a learn-as-you-go practice test that can be used in the same fashion.
+Click to the Next-Generation Writing.

 - Subject-Verb Agreement